 - 1. To raise the tongue of trailer above the hitch ball on hitch, turn the crank on the jack. - 2.
-Open the coupler latch. - 3.
-Back the tow vehicle into proper position. - Turn the crank on the jack to lower the coupler onto the ball hitch. - 5.
-Close the coupler latch after completely seated. - 6.
+Open the coupler latch.

+- 3. Back the tow vehicle into proper position. - Turn the crank on the jack to lower the coupler onto the ball hitch. - 5.
+Close the coupler latch after completely seated, then insert a pin with a lock key or a lock. - 6.
 Install weight distributing bars (equalizer), when required, as recommended by hitch supplier. - 7.
 Retract the tongue jack to its maximum height. - 8.
 Attach the cable for the breakaway switch to the tow vehicle. - 9.
-Attach safety chains as per your state laws. - Plug in your 12-volt, seven way electrical connector from the tow vehicle to the trailer connector. - 11.
-Below are listed numerous items that should be inspected and tested before traveling: - q All lights working on outside of coach. - q Stabilizer jacks in retracted position. - q Steps in retracted position. - q Refrigerator door latched completely. - q Loose items in secure position. - q Test brakes for operation before entering roadway.
+Attach safety chains as per your state laws. - 10.
+Plug in your 12-volt, seven way electrical connector from the tow vehicle to the trailer connector. - 11.
+Below are listed numerous items that should be inspected and tested before traveling: - □ All lights working on outside of coach. - □ Stabilizer jacks in retracted position. - □ Steps in retracted position. - □ Refrigerator door latched completely. - □ Loose items in secure position. - ☐ Test brakes for operation before entering roadway.